 Depending on which stages of inspection you require, we require a PDF copy of the following documents prior to your first inspection:

 All of these documents can be obtained directly from your builder.

 4) Can the builder deny access to the property to conduct inspections?

-Your builder has no right to refuse Darbecca QLD or its employees, reasonable access to site as your authorised agent.
+Your builder has no right to refuse Darbecca or its employees, reasonable access to site as your authorised agent.

 Darbecca has taken legal advice on this issue.
 That legal advice is to the effect that:-

 5) What is the difference between a HIA and Master Builder’s contract?